Melanesian Spearhead Group: Formation

 The Melanesian Spearhead Group (MSG) was conceived in 1986 between the three Melanesian Pacific Island Countries namely Papua New Guinea, Vanuatu and Solomon Islands.
 The MSG Trade Agreement was signed in 1993 by Papua New Guinea, Solomon Islands and Vanuatu.
 At the 6th Melanesian Spearhead Group (MSG) Trade and Economic Officials’ Meeting on 16 April 1997 in Honiara, the Fiji delegation indicated its willingness to accede to it.
 This initiative was endorsed at the 1997 MSG Leaders Summit.
 Fiji became a formal member of the MSG Trade Agreement on 14 April 1998.
 The 9th MSG Trade & Economic Officials meeting was held in Papua New Guinea on 29 and 30 November 2000.
-This meeting saw the acceptance of the expansion of the MSG Product Schedule tariff headings from four digit to six digits, thereby facilitating MSG trade by removing the ambiguity in product identification at Customs points of entry.
+This meeting saw the acceptance of the expansion of the MSG Product Schedule tariff headings from four to six digits, thereby facilitating MSG trade by removing the ambiguity in product identification at Customs points of entry.
 The agreement is General Agreement on Tariffs and Trade (GATT) consistent and has been approved and accorded recognition by the World Trade Organization (WTO) Committee on Regional Arrangements to be compatible and meeting the requirements of Article 24 of the GATT/WTO Agreement.

 The Melanesian Spearhead Group Secretariat was established in May 2008 after years of operating on an ad-hoc basic.
 The opening of a permanent office in Port Vila, Vanuatu, signaled a new phase for the MSG group as it ventured into organizing and managing its affairs in a more structured manner.